Business development teams have become a central part of the sales process.

 These technical skills are unique to every organization since every business uses different software to sell a variety of products and services.

-Organizations that sell highly technical or complex products may need business development reps with prior experience related to their products, or they may require elaborate sales training.
+Organizations that sell highly technical or complex products may need business development reps with prior experience related to their products—or they may require elaborate sales training to bring new reps up to speed with their products and services.

 An effective business development program includes sales reps who know the products they offer inside and out.
 They must be prepared to not only use the technology given to them to manage leads, but they must also be able to answer a variety of questions related to the products or services they are selling.